-Fiona has seeded and planted new flora in flower borders, planting beds and large grassy areas across all of her healthcare sites.
+Our ranger has seeded and planted new flora in flower borders, planting beds and large grassy areas across all of her healthcare sites.
 Never one to do things by halves, Fiona, with help from hospital staff, has planted 2,500 native daffodil and crocus bulbs in lawns previously lacking flowering plants.
 These will be attractive to visitors, and provide food sources for invertebrates, mammals and birds.

 Existing native wildflower meadows have been restored through a new cutting regime that allows the plants to flower and grow in the summer.
-They have also benefited from wildflower seeding, and Fiona has created 1,000 square metres of new native wildflower meadow by seeing meadow grasses, yellow rattle, vetch, knapweed, bird’s foot trefoil, cornflower and poppies along with other pollinator-friendly species.
+They have also benefited from wildflower seeding, and our ranger has created 1,000 square metres of new native wildflower meadow by seeing meadow grasses, yellow rattle, vetch, knapweed, bird’s foot trefoil, cornflower and poppies along with other pollinator-friendly species.
 This was achieved without the use of herbicides, which demonstrated alternative ways of land management and opened a discussion around chemical use across the hospitals.

 Courtyards and communities